Skip to main content

 • Lifestyle habits: Smoking status.

-• Consents: Sharing information with a third party and with other healthcare providers.
+• Consents: Information sharing with third parties and healthcare providers.

 Tips

 If a patient requests a transfer, send them the Prescription/Record Transfer Request questionnaire.
-Once completed, the pharmacy assistant opens the questionnaire, selects the “Prescription Transfer Form” intervention, fills in the details, prints the Interventions section, and faxes it to the other pharmacy.
+Once completed, the pharmacy assistant/technician reviews the questionnaire, selects the “Prescription Transfer Form” intervention, completes the necessary details, prints the Interventions section, and faxes it to the other pharmacy.

 Prescription Renewal